madelinezL/Financial-Engineering/Financial Engineering Study Notes.md

 *4/29/23*
 ### 2. Black-Scholes Model <br>
 It is a mathematical formula that helps investors and traders estimate the fair value of an option.
-It takes into account several factors, including the current price of the underlying asset, the option's strike price, the time until expiration, the risk-free interest rate, and the <ins> expected volatility <ins/> (implied volatility) of the underlying asset.
+It takes into account several factors, including the current price of the underlying asset, the option's strike price, the time until expiration, the risk-free interest rate, and <ins> the expected volatility (implied volatility) </ins> of the underlying asset.

 *4/19/23*
 stock prices and stock returns, time series analysis, portfolio theory (harry markowitz), Algorithmic trading (best time to buy/sell) <br>